 Oysters.
 Most people either love ’em or they hate ’em.
-If you’re a LOVER like me, then you are going to absolutely ADORE this easy and perfectly seasoned recipe for Oyster Stew!
+If you’re a LOVER like me, then you are going to absolutely ADORE this easy and perfectly seasoned Oyster Stew!

 I noticed that oysters were on sale at the grocery store the other day and thought to myself, “I haven’t made oyster stew in forever!”.
 It has definitely been before I started the blog since I’ve made it.
 It was a freezing cold day so I was definitely craving soup or stew.